 A spectacular demonstration followed by the question 'Now why did that happen?' can sometimes be a good way to introduce a topic.
-However, the temptation to use unusual items or nasty smells purely for the sake of it should be resisted.
+However, the temptation to use flashes and bangs purely for the sake of it should be resisted.

 3.1.3 Risk assessment